oernster/3D-printing-info/guides/setup-sounds-wavs-klipper.md

 3) A raspberry pi (I use a 4b 8GB)

+4) Optionally putty for windows

+5) Optionally WinSCP for transferring files from windows to your pi.

 ## 1) Install via kiauh, which you can find here:

 https://github.com/dw-0/kiauh